 Founded in 1912 as the children's hospital of the Johns Hopkins Medical Institutions, the Johns Hopkins Children's Center offers one of the most comprehensive pediatric medical programs in the country, treating more than 90,000 children each year.
 Hopkins Children’s is consistently ranked among the top children's hospitals in the nation.
 It has recognized Centers of Excellence in dozens of pediatric subspecialties, including allergy, cardiology, cystic fibrosis, gastroenterology, nephrology, neurology, neurosurgery, oncology, pulmonary, and transplant.

-Pastathon: Since 1986, Phi Mus have raised almost $8 million for Children's Miracle Network Hospitals.
+Pastathon: Since 1986, Phi Mus have raised over $8 million for Children's Miracle Network Hospitals.
 Each year, the sisters of the Gamma Tau chapter at Johns Hopkins help the National Phi Mu foundation raise money for this worthy cause.
 We hold Pastathon annually, an immensely popular and successful all-you-can-eat pasta dinner with salad, bread, and desserts in the spring semester.
-We always expect a huge campus turnout and this past spring was no different—the Gamma Tau chapter raised just over $3,500 for Children's Miracle Network Hospitals.
+We are grateful to receive such a huge campus turnout and this past spring was no different—the Gamma Tau chapter raised just over $3,500 for Children's Miracle Network Hospitals.

 Haley Province '19, Anne Armstrong '17, Mary Kate Turner '17, Hannah Conti '19, Anna Lindsay '19, Julia Bateh '18 helped clean up a community garden during PDoS 2016